 In the Dow Corning bankruptcy proceedings, the Tort Claimants' Committee ("TCC") and Dow Corning reached an agreement in 1998 on a plan of reorganization and, as part of the agreement, the disease and disability definitions in the Revised Settlement Program were adopted wholesale.
-See Exhibit 4 attached hereto, Option 1 Disease Schedule in Annex A, the Claims

-Resolution Procedures.
-Like the Revised Settlement Program, a guiding principle in the Joint Plan is that claimants can rely on their 1994 disease submission and global disease criteria without the need for further delay or expense in being re-evaluated.
-Subsequently, the Plan Proponents and Claims Administrator developed claim forms and a Disease Claimant Information Guide with extensive Q&A's on Plan criteria which were mailed in February 2003.
-The Q&A's were adopted verbatim from the RSP's Q&A Booklet and materials.
-Q&A1-10 in the Disease Claimant Information Guide - provided to claimants in February 2003 - provides in relevant part that:
+See Exhibit 4 attached hereto, Option 1 Disease Schedule in Annex A, the Claims Resolution Procedures.
+Like the RSP, a guiding principle in the Joint Plan is claimants can rely on their 1994 disease submission and global disease criteria without the need for further delay or expense in being re-evaluated.
+Subsequently, the Plan Proponents and Claims Administrator developed claim forms and a Disease Claimant Information Guide with extensive Q&A's on Plan criteria which were